swkeever/skies.dev/content/top-10-cse-courses/index.md

 This article is geared toward 3rd-year computer science students or people that have some basic programming experience.
-You should know about loops, conditionals, function calls, exceptions, arrays, maps, and objects at a minimum.
-If you are a beginner, complete
-[this course](https://java-programming.mooc.fi/) first before tackling the following material.
+You should know about loops, conditionals, functions, exceptions, arrays, maps, and objects at a minimum.
+If you are a beginner, complete [this course](https://java-programming.mooc.fi/) first before tackling the following material.

 If you aren't in a computer science program, that's OK!
 There are plenty of free resources to learn computer science on your own.
-I will point you to online courses and projects that you can complete for each course I list.
-The resources and projects are aimed to resemble what you would find in a university computer science program.
+I will link to online courses and projects that you can complete to learn computer science on your own.
+The resources and projects resemble what you would find in a university computer science program.

 ## 1. Data Structures & Algorithms